Get Legal Help with a Defective Product Injury

 - The manufacturer breached the duty owed to you

-- The breach of duty was the actual cause of your injury
+- The breach of duty was the actual and proximate cause of your injury

 - You suffered actual damages as a result of the negligent act

-You have a claim for tortious misrepresentation if you were harmed when you relied on false or misleading information conveyed to you by the manufacturer of a product.
+You have a claim for tortious misrepresentation if a product manufacturer gave you false or misleading information about a product that caused you harm.

 If you were harmed by a product that was covered by a warranty, you may have a claim for breach of warranty.
 Warranties are a type of guarantee that a seller gives regarding the quality of a product and can be express or implied.

 A case based on strict liability allows a person injured by a defective or unexpectedly dangerous product to recover compensation from the manufacturer or seller of the product, without showing that either one was actually negligent.
-An experienced attorney can help you determine which type of suit is most appropriate for you, based on the specific facts of your case.
+An experienced product liability attorney in your area can help determine which type of suit is most appropriate for you, based on the unique facts of your case.

 Did You Suffer Actual Damages?